Journalism school

 A journalism school is a school or department, usually part of an established university, where journalists are trained.
 'J-School' is an increasingly used term for a journalism department at a school or college.

-Journalists in most parts of the world must first complete university-level training, which incorporates both technical skills such as research skills, interviewing technique and shorthand and academic studies in media theory, cultural studies and ethics.
+Journalists in most parts of the world must first complete university-level training, which incorporates both technical skills such as research skills, interviewing techniques and shorthand and academic studies in media theory, cultural studies and ethics.

 Africa

 In 2007, the United Nations Educational, Scientific and Cultural Organization (UNESCO) named what it terms the Potential Centres of Excellence in Journalism Training in Africa.
-After thorough research there were 12 journalism and media training institutions named on the list and they were not placed in any order.
+After thorough research, there were 12 journalism and media training institutions named on the list and they were not placed in any order.